neta-elad/conproj-a/book/description/sentences.md

 g[pl.<hard>.h <warrior>.pl <small>.i.acc <village>.all 3pl.<walk>.remp]

- > "Once upon a time, the stern warriors walked to the small village"
+ > "Once upon a time, the stern warriors walked in the direction of the small village"

  g[<dark>.a <river> <mountain range>.loc <slice>.cont]